 advises them that all University vacancies are advertised through The Internal Jobs Board (accessed via HR Self Service), and signposts them to the Priority Candidates Support Scheme (PCSS) which supports the redeployment of priority candidates and offer help identifying suitable roles, across the University;

-The People and Organisation Development Unit, which has a number of resources to help support staff in their next step, including confidential impartial career advice for administrative and support staff and, support with internal applications and interview preparation.
-Further information can be found here.
+signposts the People and Organisation Development Unit, which has a number of resources to help support staff in their next step, including confidential impartial career advice for administrative and support staff and, support with internal applications and interview preparation;

 advises them that they may take reasonable time off to seek alternative employment (for example, in order to attend interviews, undertake training or other career development events which take place during the working day);